Select theme

 To display the map we also need so called "map styles" that tell the browser how different features of the map should look.

-These are contained in a file called styles.json and describe appearance coloring and appearance of various map elements.
+These are contained in a file called styles.json and describe appearance colouring and appearance of various map elements.

 A specification of the mapstyles format is available on the maplibre website.